Don’t wait for flood warnings if it’s raining over a burned area. Leave, if safe to do so.

 Flood warnings may apply differently in burned areas.

 Flooding in post-wildfire zones typically occurs during the summer and early fall associated with thunderstorms.
 These storms are typically very local, very intense, and of short duration, delivering a lot of rain in a short amount of time.
 When such storms develop over burned areas, the ground cannot absorb the rain.
-The precipitation runs off the burned area, and accumulates in streams and drainages, producing a flash flood.
+The precipitation runs off the burned area, and accumulates in streams and drainages, producing a flash flood like this one in Arizona.

 The time required for a flash flood to begin depends on how severe the fire was and how steep the terrain is, combined with the rate of precipitation.
 Steep terrain combined with a severe burn scar and light precipitation can result in flash flooding within minutes of precipitation beginning.
 Areas of less severe burn damage and flatter terrain will be able to absorb more water leading to more time before flooding develops even in heavier precipitation.
 The following “rule of thumb” is used for anticipating post-fire flooding from thunderstorms: